 The main legacy assumption being cleared away is the JS ecosystem’s reliance on CommonJS, which evolved as a series of compromises.
 Its replacement, ES Modules, has been waiting in the wings for a while, but lacked the momentum to truly take a leap because existing tooling was slow but “good enough”.
 On the frontend, modern browsers are equipped to handle these in small amounts too, but important details haven’t yet been resolved.
 The Pika/Snowpack project is positioned to accelerate this future by providing a facade that can disappear as ES Modules get worked out.
 As a final bonus, IE11 will begin its slow march to end of life starting this year and ending in 2029.

 Layers are also collapsing in interesting ways.
-Deno takes a radical approach of writing a whole new runtime, collapsing a bunch of common tools doing tasks like testing, formatting, linting and bundling into one binary, speaking TypeScript, and even including a standard lib.
-Rome takes a different tack, collapsing all those layers atop of Node.js (as far as I know, I'm not too close to it).
+Deno (now a startup) takes a radical approach of writing a whole new runtime, collapsing a bunch of common tools doing tasks like testing, formatting, linting and bundling into one binary, speaking TypeScript, and even including a standard lib.
+Rome (now a startup, pitch deck here) takes a different tack, collapsing all those layers atop of Node.js (as far as I know, I’m not too close to it).

 Even in frontend frameworks, the activity going on is fascinating.
 Svelte collapsed everything from animations to state management into a compiler.
 React is exploring metaframeworks and client-server integration.
 And Vue is working on an “unbundler” dev server project named Vite.